web-infra-dev/modern.js/packages/document/module-doc/docs/en/guide/basic/command-preview.md

 - The `-no-dts` option can be used when the DTS type file generation and type checking behavior of the project needs to be turned off. **Note: The generation of type files depends on the results of type checking.
 If type checking is turned off, then type files will not be generated either**.
 - The `--no-clear` option can be used when the automatic clearing of the output directory needs to be turned off.

 In addition to the above, Modern.js Module also support `platform` build mode, which can be used to perform build tasks for other tools.
-For example, it is currently officially supported to start a Storybook build task to generate Storybook artifacts by executing the `modern build --platform` or `modern build --platform storybook` commands after installing the `@modern-js/plugin-storybook` plugin.
+For example if you are using legacy storybook plugin, it is currently officially supported to start a Storybook build task to generate Storybook artifacts by executing the `modern build --platform` or `modern build --platform storybook` commands after installing the `@modern-js/plugin-storybook` plugin.

 :::tip
 When executing a Storybook build, if you need to read the build artifacts of the project.
 Then **don't forget to execute the `modern build` command to ensure the existence of the project's build artifacts before executing the `modern build --platform` command to start the Storybook build**.
+If you are using new storybook ability, it should be built by `storybook build`.
 :::

 ## `modern new`